tiagofranco/kickoff/README.md

 - .htaccess file that activates gzip compression and solves common problems such as webfonts access throught your domain and forcing IE to render with the lastest version
 - robots.txt file
 - humans.txt file
-- That is pretty much all you need.